What do we mean by user experience?

-By collecting and analysing information about users, the intended use of the application, the tasks they perform with the application, and the technical constraints presented by the application, context of use analysis allows UX researchers to better understand the user experience.
+By collecting and analysing information about users, the intended use of the application, the tasks they perform with the application, and the technical constraints presented by the application, context-of-use analysis allow UX researchers to better understand the overall experience.

-Context of use analysis is one method for identifying the most important elements of an application or product in the context of using application or product.
-This type of UX research is typically done early in the product lifecycle and continued as data identifies which components of the product and user experience are most critical.
+Context-of use-analysis is one method for identifying the most important elements of an application or product in the context of using that application or product.
+This type of UX research is typically done early in the product lifecycle and continued as data identifies which components of the product and UX are most critical.